The Story in Temple Red Lily

 The Story in Temple Red Lily (Mandarin: 火燒紅蓮寺 Pinyin: Huǒshāo hónglián sì) is a 1976 Hong Kong historical drama-martial arts film produced by Hoh Kwok-Keung and Wong Ming and directed by Karl Liao Chiang-Lin.
 It stars Chia Ling, Dorian Tan Tao-liang, and Lung Fei in lead roles.

 Plot

-The Story in Temple Red Lily tells the tale of how the Shaolin Temple came under the control of those who wished to take over the Chinese government during the Sung Dynasty.
+The Story in Temple Red Lily tells the tale of how the Shaolin Monastery came under the control of those who wished to take over the Chinese government during the Song dynasty.

 Production notes

 The film was shot in Taiwan.